 Equipment or services related to a physical disability

 Although a student is registered with Disability Services as having a disability, this does not mean that the student necessarily qualifies for, or will be selected to receive, a scholarship.
 The Scholarship Committee reviews applications and makes award decisions in accordance with the eligibility criteria for each scholarship fund and the availability of funds.

 The scholarship committee meets monthly and will only review complete scholarship applications.

 Demonstrated financial need is determined by Student Financial Services’ financial aid policy.

-- Please feel free to discuss scholarship opportunities with a member of the SDS staff by calling 215-573-9235 to schedule an appointment.
+- Please feel free to discuss scholarship opportunities with a member of the SDS staff by scheduling an appointment through MyWLRC.
 Note: Although a staff member recommends that the student applies for a scholarship, this does not guarantee that the student will receive a scholarship.

 Weingarten Center Scholarship Funds

 For full-time students with disabilities to defray tuition and related expenses.

 William and Carol Browne Summer Scholarship Fund

 For undergraduate students with documented disabilities and demonstrated financial need who require a revised academic course roster that includes summer study at Penn and who would otherwise not be able to afford the cost of summer study.
 Recipients are encouraged to work closely with both Disabilities Services and the Office of Learning Resources concurrent with summer studies.